Security guard

-A security guard (also known as a security inspector, security officer, or protective agent) is a person employed by a government or private party to protect the employing party's assets (property, people, equipment, money, etc.) from a variety of hazards (such as crime, waste, damages, unsafe worker behavior, etc.) by enforcing preventative measures.
+A security guard (also known as a security inspector, security officer, factory guard, or protective agent) is a person employed by an organisation or individual to protect their employer's assets (property, people, equipment, money, etc.) from a variety of hazards (such as crime, waste, damages, unsafe worker behavior, etc.) by enforcing preventative measures.
 Security guards do this by maintaining a high-visibility presence to deter illegal and inappropriate actions, looking (either directly through patrols, or indirectly by monitoring alarm systems or video surveillance cameras) for signs of crime or other hazards (such as a fire), taking action to minimize damage (such as warning and escorting trespassers off property), and reporting any incidents to their clients and emergency services (such as the police or emergency medical services), as appropriate.

 Security officers are generally uniformed to represent their lawful authority to protect private property.
 Security guards are generally governed by legal regulations, which set out the requirements for eligibility (such as a criminal record check) and the permitted authorities of a security guard in a given jurisdiction.
 The authorities permitted to security guards vary by country and subnational jurisdiction.
 Security officers are hired by a range of organizations, including businesses, government departments and agencies and not-for-profit organizations (e.g., churches and charitable organizations).

-Until the 1980s, the term watchman was more commonly applied to this function, a usage dating back to at least the Middle Ages in Europe where there was no form of law enforcement.
-This term was carried over to North America where it was interchangeable with night-watchman (e.g. security guard) until both terms were replaced with the modern security-based titles.
+Until the 1980s, the term watchman was more commonly applied to this function, a usage dating back to at least the Middle Ages.
+This term was carried over to North America where it was interchangeable with night watchman until both terms were replaced with the modern security-based titles.
 Security officers are sometimes regarded as fulfilling a private policing function.